surajbhosale409/product-review/README.md

 `make up` will bring up the docker-compose stack for other dependent services, currently product-review depends on mongodb service for database

 `make seed-db` can be used to seed the database with some initial product data for test purpose.
+Go script for seeding the database is provided in `tools/seed-db.go`.
+It can be changed for testing with different datasets.

 `make run` will run the dependent services in docker-compose stack and will start the `product-review` service locally.